22

 It’s also very common to eat a Christmas cake, often decorated with a cute Santa Claus figure.

-Presents are also given .. by Santa Claus.
-However, he’s not coming through the chimney (99% of all Japanese houses don’t have any!!), but he’ll sneak in the bedroom of the kids and put the presents next to them while they’re sleeping.
-At least that’s how people do it where I live.
+In Japan Santa Claus will bring the presents.
+However, he’s not coming through the chimney (after all 99% of all Japanese houses don’t have any).
+He’ll sneak into the bedroom of the kids and put the presents next to them while they’re sleeping.
+At least that’s how people do it where I used to live.
 There might be regional differences.

-Me being German, I find the idea of an old geezer coming into your house while you’re sleeping quite disturbing and creepy anyways!
+I don’t know about you, but I find the idea of an old geezer coming into your house while you’re sleeping quite disturbing.
 In Germany we also have Santa Claus, but he’s usually coming on December 6th.
-There’s also Black Santa. .gif)
+There’s also Black Santa.

-Japanese people quite like that story whenever I tell them about it!
+Japanese people quite like that idea whenever I tell them about it.

-Christmas in Japan is not really something where you sit together with your family and spend some calm and relaxing days.
+Christmas in Japan isn’t really something where you sit together with your family and spend some calm and relaxing days.

-Japan doesn’t really need that because that’s what they’ll do on “Omisoka” (大晦日, Japanese New Year’s Eve) and “Shougatsu” (お正月, Japanese New Year’s Day).
+That’s actually something Japanese people will do instead on “Omisoka” (大晦日, Japanese New Year’s Eve) and “Shougatsu” (お正月, Japanese New Year’s Day).

 That’s when everybody comes together, eats a feast, goes to “church” (aka visiting a shrine).

-With only 1-2% Christians living in Japan it’s not surprising that Christmas is only a “commercial” event.
+With only 1-2% Christians living in Japan, it’s not surprising that Christmas is mainly a commercial event.

 Christmas trees in Kobe and Osaka.